libp2p/go-libp2p/ROADMAP.md

 Notes: This document is still in review will may be heavily modified based on stakeholder feedback.
 Please add any feedback or questions in: https://github.com/libp2p/go-libp2p/issues/1806
 ```

+## About the Roadmap
+### Sections
+This document consists of two sections: [Milestones](#Milestones) and the [Roadmap Appendix](#Roadmap-Appendix)

+[Milestones](#Milestones) is our best educated guess (not a hard commitment) around when we plan to ship the key features.
+Where possible we've broken down a project into discrete sub-projects e.g. project "A" (⚡Handshakes at the Speed of Light) contains three sub-projects and consists of A.1, A.2, and A.3
+A project is signified as "complete" once all of it's sub-projects are shipped.

+The [Roadmap Appendix](#Roadmap-Appendix) section describes each project in detail and lists its sub-projects (if applicable.)
+Here you can find the motivation for each project and goals.

+We've deep-linked each section header to it's corresponding GitHub Epic.
+Latest information on the progress of each project there can be found in the Epics and their child issues (as we will make regular updates.)

+### Done criteria
+Our "Definition of Done" for projects/sub-projects that involve writing new protocols or modifications to existing ones will usually consist of the following:
+- [ ] Spec is merged and classified as "Candidate Recommendation"
+- [ ] (by virtue of the above) At least one major reference implementation exists
+- [ ] A well established testing criteria (defined at the outset of the project) is met (testing via Testground or otherwise)
+- [ ] Public documentation (on docs.libp2p) exists

+Others supporting projects (like testing or benchmarking) will have different criteria.

 ## 🛣️ Milestones
 ### 2022